 So, can tenants install a security camera?

-Pro tip: Even if state law doesn’t require landlord consent, check your lease agreement in case it requires tenants to get permission prior to installing any additional fixtures or products.
+Even if state law doesn’t require landlord consent, check your lease agreement in case it requires tenants to get permission prior to installing any additional fixtures or products.
+Reviewing your lease and checking with your landlord should be part of your “Security for Renters 101” before installing a security system.

 Can tenants install a security camera inside the apartment?